kyma-project/kyma/docs/kyma/05-01-overview.md

 ### Cluster installation
 Cluster installations are based on a released Kyma version.
-You can find the list of available components is the release artifact **kyma-installer-cluster.yaml**.
+You can find the list of available components in the release artifact **kyma-installer-cluster.yaml**.
 The necessary overrides, if any, are described in relevant [installation procedure](https://kyma.project.io/).
-All the other available configuration values are defined directly in components released with the Kyma version.
+All the other configuration values are defined directly in components released with the Kyma version.

 ### Local installation
 For local installation the list of available components is stored in Kyma project sources in the file **kyma/installation/resources/installer-cr.yaml.tpl**
 Default installation overrides can be found in the file **kyma/installation/resources/installer-config-local.yaml.tpl**
 >**CAUTION:** The configuration files contain tested and recommended settings.
 Note that you modify them on your own risk.
+All the other configuration values are defined directly in components in **/resources** subdirectory of Kyma project.

 ## Installation configuration